Kagu-chan/anki-jpdb.reader/docs/custom-meta.md

     "host": "*://*.satorireader.com/articles/*",
     "parserClass": "satori-reader-parser",
-    "parse": "#article-content", // Satori is nothing special - only automated parsing for the content "filter": ".play-button-container, .notes-button-container, .fg, .wpr", // we exclude some learning stuff and pay buttons however
+    "parse": "#article-content", // Satori is nothing special - only automated parsing for the content "filter": ".play-button-container, .notes-button-container, .fg, .wpr" // We exclude some learning stuff and pay buttons however
-  },
+  }
 ]
 ```